Head of Computing - Mr W Carter

 - GCSE Computer Science

 In order to become proficient computer scientists, it is essential that students have knowledge and understanding of the field’s fundamental principles and concepts.
 Learning to program is a core component of a computer science course.
 Students will work towards becoming competent at designing, reading, writing and debugging programs.
 Students will apply their skills to solve real problems and produce readable, robust programs.

 Students will work towards understanding and applying the fundamental principles and concepts of IT, including the use of IT in the digital world, the Internet of Everything, data manipulation and Augmented Reality.

 The Computing department offers two pathways at Key Stage Five, allowing students to gain a greater depth of knowledge in their chosen field.

-In addition, Students will work towards understanding what is meant by computational thinking; the benefits of applying computational thinking to solving a wide variety of problems; the principles of solving problems by computational methods; be able to use algorithms to describe problems; be able to analyse a problem by identifying its component parts.
+In addition, students will work towards understanding what is meant by computational thinking, the benefits of applying computational thinking to solving a wide variety of problems, the principles of solving problems by computational methods, the use of algorithms to describe problems; how to analyse a problem by identifying its component parts.

 The objective of this qualification is to give students the opportunity to develop their knowledge and skills in IT systems, systems management and social media in business.
 This will enable students to progress to further study in the IT sector or other sectors.
 Students will explore the relationships between the hardware and software that form an IT system, and the way that systems work individually and together, as well as the relationship between the user and the system.
 Students will also examine the structure of data and its origins, and how an efficient data design follows through to an effective and useful database.